Considering fertility treatment

 Where is Life Fertility Clinic located?

 Life Fertility Clinic is located at St. Andrew’s War Memorial Hospital.
 We are on Level 7, 457 Wickham Terrace, Spring Hill.
 Off-street parking is available at both St. Andrew’s Place and St. Andrew’s War Memorial Hospital.

 What accommodation options are available near Life Fertility Clinic?

 There are a number of hotels close to the clinic offering a range of accommodation options.
 Click here to learn more about the accommodation partners we are affiliated with.
 A Life Fertility staff member can assist with booking accommodation if you need.

 I am from out of town, how long would I need to be in Brisbane for my treatment?

-Generally speaking if your fertility specialist is managing all aspects of your IVF treatment, you will need to be in Brisbane for approximately two weeks during the active phase of the IVF treatment.
-Sometimes it is possible for some aspects of your treatment to be carried out elsewhere so you should talk to your fertility specialist and nurse co-ordinator about this.
+Generally speaking, you will need to be in Brisbane for approximately two weeks during the active phase of the IVF treatment.
+Sometimes it is possible for some aspects of your treatment to be carried out elsewhere so you should talk to your fertility specialist and nurse coordinator about this.